 Keiryuuji Tachiki Kannon Hall

-【A giant statue of compassion residing in a single tree】 The thousand-year prayer carved by 'Eikyuji's Rokkakudo'
+【A giant statue of compassion residing in a single tree】 The thousand-year prayer carved by 'Eikyuji's Jizoin Kannon Hall'

 Standing in Aizusakushita Town, west of the Aizu Basin, is 'Eikyuji'.
-At its center stands the Rokkakudo, where a majestic form of prayer that overwhelms the viewer is alive.
-For over 1200 years since its founding, its presence has watched over this land, truly a 'miracle of wood' born from Aizu's deep faith and the dedication of craftsmen.
+At its center, the Jizoin Kannon Hall breathes life into a majestic form of prayer that overwhelms viewers.
+For over 1200 years since its founding, its presence has been a 'miracle of wood' born from the deep faith of Aizu and the dedication of craftsmen.

-■ Carved from a single tree, rooted and full of life
+■ Carved from a single tree, embodying life force

-The main deity, the 'Eleven-faced Kannon Bodhisattva statue', stands about 8.5 meters tall.
-Remarkably, it is said to have been carved from a massive Zelkova tree that remains rooted in the earth.
+The principal image, the 'Eleven-faced Thousand-armed Kannon Bodhisattva statue', stands approximately 8.5 meters tall.
+Remarkably, it is said to be carved from a massive zelkova tree that remains rooted in the earth, known as 'standing wood carving'.

-• Overwhelming presence: The figure rising throughout the hall beautifully merges the life force inherent in the wood with the compassion of Kannon.
+• Overwhelming grandeur: The figure rising throughout the hall beautifully merges the life force inherent in wood with the compassion of Kannon.

-• National designated treasure: It is also designated as an important cultural property of the country, exuding a dignified tension in the silence alongside the twenty-eight guardian deities.
+• National designated treasure: It is also designated as an important cultural property of the country, exuding a dignified tension in the tranquility alongside the twenty-eight guardian deities flanking it.

-■ A 'hugging pillar' that heals people across ages
+■ The 'hugging pillar' that heals people across eras

-• Inherited faith: The pillar, which shines black from many hands touching it, is imbued with the earnest wishes and memories of gratitude from generations of people.
+• Inherited faith: The pillar, which shines black from countless hands touching it, absorbs the earnest wishes and memories of gratitude from generations of people.

-For those wishing for a customized tour including Eikyuji's Rokkakudo
+For those wishing for a customized tour including Eikyuji's Jizoin Kannon Hall

 Apply for a tour